scottjg/rails/guides/source/migrations.md

 ### Creating a Table

-Migration method `create_table` will be one of your workhorses.
+The `create_table` method is one of the most fundamental, but most of the time, will be generated for you from using a model or scaffold generator.
 A typical use would be

 ```ruby
 create_table :products do |t|